3rs1n4cti0n/story_creator/README.md

 -Open project in Visual Studio Code.

--In terminal type `flutter run -d windows".`
+-In terminal type `flutter run -d windows`.

 -Wait for the project to build and it will start.